Networking Dinner at Home for 8 People: Step-by-Step Plan in 48 Hours

 How to Organize a Networking Dinner at Home

 Invite 6-8 people.
-Choose a theme.
-Prepare food.
-You'll have a good evening.
+Choose a topic.
+Prepare the food.
+That's it.

 Guest Selection